- Tips 1. Transfer Phone Messages to Memory Card and Vice Versa

 Note: This method could get a bit tricky.
 By default, some versions of the Android operating system does not allow for message import/export.
 In most cases, we'll have to use an external app for help.

-Android Data Recovery earns a good reputation for its powerful features.
+Android Backup restore earns a good reputation for its powerful features.
 It supports various data types for users to choose and provide a convenient operation.
-Now you can follow the steps to download Android Data Recovery on your PC or Mac and launch it.
+Now you can follow the steps to download Android Data Recovery on your PC or Mac and launch Android Backup Restore interface.
 Then connect your Android phone to computer via USB cable.

 Step 2 Back up Phone Messages

-As is can be seen from the screenshot below, Android Data Recovery enables you to choose various data types to backup.
+As is can be seen from the screenshot below, Android Backup Restore enables you to choose various data types to backup.
 Tick "Messages" and click "Backup" icon to start copying.
 One thing to illustrate, you can find a little blue icon near the data type of "Application data", tick it and you are able to choose apps you like to backup its data.

 Note: The software supports backing up your Application and Application data.
 Before you can backup Application data, you would be asked to tick "Allow" on your Android phone.